Health Advising

 What should my major be?

 You might be surprised to learn that medical schools do not require a specific major of their applicants or matriculants!
 Therefore, you really can major in almost anything you wish.
 As clearly stated in the 2006-2007 Association of American Medical College's Medical School Admission Requirements, "Medical schools recognize the importance of a strong foundation in the natural sciences - biology, chemistry, physics, and mathematics - and most medical schools have established minimum course requirements for admission.
 These courses usually represent about one-third of the credit hours needed for graduation.
 This approach deliberately leaves room for applicants from a broad spectrum of college majors."
-Nevertheless, many premedical students at Xavier choose to major in Natural Science, Chemistry, or Biology because they are very interested in science and understand that one of these majors can be a strong foundation for a variety of career options.
+Nevertheless, many premedical students at Xavier choose to major in Biomedical Sciences, Biology, Biochemistry, Biophysics or Chemistry, because they are very interested in science and understand that one of these majors can be a strong foundation for a variety of career options.

 What are the minimal requirements of medical school?

-Generally, most medical schools require one year each of general biology, general chemistry, organic chemistry and physics.
+Generally, most medical schools require one year each of general biology, general chemistry, organic chemistry and physics (all with laboratories) and biochemistry.
 All courses should have laboratory components.
-At Xavier, that translates to BIOL 160/161 and 162/163, CHEM 160/161 and 162/163, CHEM 240/241 and 242/243 and PHYS 160/161 and 162/163.
+At Xavier, that translates to BIOL 160/161 and 162/163, CHEM 160/161 and 162/163, CHEM 240/241 and 242/243, CHEM 440 and PHYS 160/161 and 162/163.
 Most schools also require or strongly recommend college mathematics through calculus, and many require a year of English composition.
 For the specific requirements and recommended courses at each school in which you are interested, you should consult the Medical School Admission Requirements (MSAR), published by the Association of American Colleges (AAMC) and available for purchase through their website.
 The MSAR should always be consulted for each medical school's specific entrance requirements, curriculum, admission selection factors and important deadlines.
-There is a copy in the medical reference section of the Xavier library and a copy is available to browse in the office of the Coordinator of Pre-Professional Health Advising in Albers Hall 105B.
 If you are interested in a particular school, you should learn as much about that school as you possibly can.
 A good way to begin your research is by visiting medical schools' websites.

 What is so hard about being a premedical student?